zhanzhan1848/OpenGL_Renderer/README.md

 # OpenGL_Renderer

-This is a Rasterisation renderer based on opengl
+This is a rasterisation renderer based on opengl